renanstn/django-template/README.md

 # django-template

-My official template to a django dockerized app
+Just a template to a dockerized django app.